 NEXT UPCOMING HOSTED SWIM MEET: TBD

 Below are the specific meet staffing requirements for our meets:

 We will need approximately 45-50 workers per session to run this meet.
-There will be two sessions each day for a total of four sessions.
+There will be two sessions on one day.

-All Barracuda Aquatic Club families that will have a swimmer participating during any portion of the fall/winter season (September through February) are required to provide worker(s) for this meet.
-This includes swimmers participating on each of our swim team levels: Developmental, Age Group, Junior and Senior Teams.
+All Barracuda Aquatic Club families that will have a swimmer participating during any portion of the season is required to provide worker(s) for this meet.
+This may include swimmers participating on each of our swim team levels: Developmental, Age Group, Junior and Senior Teams.

-If it is impossible for your family to work at this meet, it is your responsibility to contact Jeff Lee e-mail him at to find out what job you may help with either prior to or after the meet.
+If it is impossible for your family to work at this meet, it is your responsibility to contact Paula Lee.
+Email her at firstname.lastname@example.org to find out what job you may help with either prior to or after the meet.